geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 6. In this email, you will send the mail to an email address in which the domain (alt.none) is an invalid domain.
 In the email pane that appears, type **user@alt.none** in the **To** text box.
 After entering the email address, tab off the **To** field to commit the entered value.

 7. Enter a subject and some body text and then send the email.
+Then send the email.

 8. Wait for the delivery failure message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
 This will make it easier to copy the text of the message in the next step.